 Things to do on Koh Chang: enjoy the backpacking party scene

-Cheapest way to get to Koh Chang: Big bus or minivan from Ekkamai, Bangkok, songtaew (truck) to the pier then ferry- often a car ferry.
+Cheapest way to get to Koh Chang from Bangkok: Big bus or minivan from Ekkamai, Bangkok, songtaew (truck) to the pier then ferry- often a car ferry.
 You can book your tickets here

-Fastest way to get to Koh Chang: Fly to Trat then ferry
+Fastest way to get to Koh Chang from Bangkok: Fly to Trat then ferry

 Pin Me for Later